 -

-As you embark on your college career, you may have no idea what you want to major in or you can’t decide between several possibilities, or perhaps you may feel you know exactly what you’d like to study.
+As you embark on your college career, you may have no idea what you want to major in or may be deciding between several possibilities, or perhaps you may feel you know exactly what you’d like to study.
 The first thing to bear in mind is that you won’t choose your major for another year or two; in the meantime, take time to explore!
 A.B. students normally declare a major at the end of sophomore year, B.S.E students normally declare a major at the end of their first year.

 Above all, remember that your major, while important, is only one component of your academic life.
-It will be complemented by other classwork, your independent research, and your extracurricular experiences at Princeton.
+It will be complemented by other classwork (including general education, electives, and potentially a minor or certificate), your independent research, and your extracurricular experiences.

 -